tweihaha/tweihaha.github.io/_pages/univ-freq.md

 To start the game, snap your fingers, the nearer to the microphone the better.
 Or you can choose to open a can, clap your hands, break a glass, or press 'R' button on your keyboard.

 You'll see eight planets appear on the screen.
+If you want to hear the voice of collisions, press 'I'.
+It can switch between the collision sound mode and the input voice mode.

-Most of them have different colors, which means they will be resonated by different frequencies.
-When they are resonated, they will also be attracted by the blackhole in the middle of the screen.
+Most of the planets have different colors, which means they will be resonated by different frequencies.
+When they are resonated, they will also be attracted by the black hole in the middle of the screen.
 If they stay there too long, they will be absorbed.
 To generate the frequency, try to yell, sing, whistle, or make some noise to your microphone.
-If you are tired yelling at it, try to press 's', 'd', 'f', 'g', 'h', 'j', 'k', and 'l' button on your keyboard.
+If you are tired yelling at it, try to press 'S', 'D', 'F', 'G', 'H', 'J', 'K', and 'L' button on your keyboard.

+When you have absorbed all the planets, you can press 'P' and listen to a melody according to the order of planets you absorb.

 <img width="60%" src="/assets/img/univ-freq/univfreq2.png">

 Here is a brief demo video.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/IaR2Zt4MLNY" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JB88okFcF-o" frameborder="0" allowfullscreen></iframe>

 ### Technical Issues